Persian language: Variations

-However, ی in shape and form is the traditional Arabic style that continues in the Nile Valley, namely, Egypt, Sudan, and South Sudan.
+However, in shape and form is the traditional Arabic style that continues in the Nile Valley, namely, Egypt, Sudan, and South Sudan.

 Latin alphabet

 The International Organization for Standardization has published a standard for simplified transliteration of Persian into Latin, ISO 233-3, titled "Information and documentation – Transliteration of Arabic characters into Latin characters – Part 3: Persian language – Simplified transliteration" but the transliteration scheme is not in widespread use.

 Another Latin alphabet, based on the New Turkic Alphabet, was used in Tajikistan in the 1920s and 1930s.
 The alphabet was phased out in favor of Cyrillic in the late 1930s.

 Fingilish is Persian using ISO basic Latin alphabet.
 It is most commonly used in chat, emails, and SMS applications.
 The orthography is not standardized, and varies among writers and even media (for example, typing 'aa' for the /[ɒ]/ phoneme is easier on computer keyboards than on cellphone keyboards, resulting in smaller usage of the combination on cellphones).